 Electronic Health Records (EHRs) are medical data stored in digital format.
 Using the Natural Language Processing (NLP) technology, which is able to process and understand natural language, old unstructured hand-written records can be stored in electronic healthcare systems.
 NLP-powered systems are able to process unstructured data, analyze the grammatical structure, determine the meaning of the data, and summarize the information.
 As a result, hospitals and doctors can provide higher quality and safer care for patients.

 Biometrics in Healthcare

-Based on Computer Vision technology, Biometrics software scans particular body parts and match them with available patterns.
+Based on Computer Vision technology, Biometrics software scans particular body parts and matches them with available patterns.
 For instance, matching a patient’s face to a previous biometric sample.
 Mostly, hospitals use biometrics systems for patient identification at check-in in order to promptly get access to patient documents and records.
-According to Grand View Research, by2025, the healthcare biometrics market is estimated to be $14.5 billion.
+According to Grand View Research, by 2025, the healthcare biometrics market is estimated to be $14.5 billion.

 Moreover, with the recent advances in Data Science, biometrics can be used in diagnosing diseases.
-A biometrics system, which uses machine learning algorithms, can identify physical symptoms appeared on a patient skin using a phone’s camera.
-As a result, such system exceeds doctor diagnoses both in terms of speed and accuracy.
+A biometrics system, which uses machine learning algorithms, can identify physical symptoms appearing on a patient skin using a phone’s camera.
+As a result, such a system exceeds doctor diagnoses in terms of speed and accuracy.

 With the proliferation of Data Science and the emergence of numerous data-powered applications, the Healthcare industry stays at the forefront and actively implements data-driven solutions to provide its clients with a better lifestyle and personalized services.
-With the vast amount of data available in the healthcare market, including financial, clinical, R&D, administration and operational data, data scientists can derive meaningful insights to enhance the efficiency of medical services and insurance providers, and pharmaceutical.
+With the vast amount of data available in the healthcare market, including financial, clinical, R&D, administration, and operational data, data scientists can derive meaningful insights to enhance the efficiency of medical services and insurance providers, as well as pharmaceuticals.